Welcome to my literary

 A World Without Music, speculative fiction

-set against a backdrop of romance, and I’m in the revision process.
+set against a backdrop of romance, has been accepted for publication and will launch in late 2014.

 back often to see what’s happening in my literary world.
 To read more of my work,

 read my guest blog on the new business demands of publishing at Glocul

 story, Cache-22, which appears in the anthology Changes

 in the Wind, published by Second Wind Publishing, has been nominated

 for a Pushcart Prize.
 The Pushcart Prize is an American literary prize by Pushcart

 Press that honors the best poetry, short fiction, essays or literary whatnot

 published in the small presses over the previous year.
 I’m honored to be nominated.

 The photos below are from my 2010 author